LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/docs/install/ai_pricing_explain.md

 Local LLMs offer free access to AI.
 However, their performance is significantly different from that of large LLMs offered by companies like Google.
-In the future, I will offer a local LLM exclusively for Unreal for free.
+In the future, I will teach an Unreal-specific LLM and offer it for free.

 ### I hope that anyone with a dream can use AI to create great games.